Acting head of OPP asks for investigation into hiring of new commissioner

 In a letter to ombudsman Paul Dube, Blair says the hiring process has deeply affected the morale of rank and file officers.

-Blair says he wants to repair the apprehension of bias over this process and the potential damage to the reputation of the OPP.
+Blair says he wants to repair the apprehension of bias over the process and the potential damage to the reputation of the OPP.

 Taverner, who is 72 and currently commands three divisions within the Toronto Police Service, was named as the next OPP commissioner last week and is to start his new job Monday.